Lewes: Modern

 The severe winter of 1836–7 led to a large build-up of snow on Cliffe Hill, whose sheer western face directly overlooks the town.
 On Tuesday 27 December 1836 this snow cornice collapsed, and the resulting Lewes avalanche was the deadliest ever recorded in Britain.
 The avalanche struck the cottages on Boulters Row (now part of South Street), burying fifteen people, of whom eight died.
 A pub in South Street is named The Snowdrop in memory of the event.

-In 1846 the town became a railway junction, with lines constructed from the north, south and east to two railway stations.
+In 1846, the town became a railway junction, with lines constructed from the north, south and east to two railway stations.
 The development of Newhaven ended Lewes's period as a major port.
 During the Crimean War, some 300 Finns who had served in the Russian army during the Åland War and been captured at Bomarsund were imprisoned in the naval prison at Lewes.
 Lewes became a borough in 1881.
 Lewes Town Hall opened in 1893 in premises converted from the former Star Inn and in 1913 Council Offices were added in Arts-and-Crafts style.

 Lewes Victoria Hospital opened in 1909 in its current premises, as Victoria Hospital and Infirmary, having previously been on School Hill where it opened as the Lewes Dispensary and Infirmary in 1855.

-In October 2000 the town suffered major flooding during an intense period of severe weather throughout the United Kingdom.
+In October 2000, the town suffered major flooding during an intense period of severe weather throughout the United Kingdom.
 The commercial centre of the town and many residential areas were devastated.
 In a government report into the nationwide flooding, Lewes was officially noted the most severely affected location.
 As a result of the devastation, the Lewes Flood Action group formed, to press for better flood protection measures.

-Governance
+Governance and politics

-The name Lewes is also the name of the parliamentary constituency and the local district council as well as Lewes Town Council.
-Lewes is also where the East Sussex County Council has its main offices, located at County Hall in St Anne's Crescent.
-Lewes District Council is administered from offices in Southover House on Southover Road.
-Lewes Town Council is based in Lewes Town Hall on Lewes High Street.

-The Town Council comprises Liberal Democrats, Greens and Independents.

-For many years, Lewes was dominated by the Conservatives at local level.
-In 1991, however, the Liberal Democrats won the District Council for the first time, and the constituency returned a Liberal Democrat MP for the first time in 1997.
-The Conservatives won back control of the District Council in 2011, and strengthened this position in 2015.
-The elections in May 2019 made the Conservatives the largest party but without overall control of the council.
-A Co-operative Alliance of Greens, Liberal Democrats, Labour and Independents succeeded in ousting the Conservative Leader in July 2019 and electing the first Green Leader of the council, Zoe Nicholson who appointed a Cabinet of Co-operative Alliance Members.
-The chair of the council is Stephen Gauntlett, Liberal Democrat.